 Mortice lock test: Start by closing the door and turning the key to lock and unlock it.
 If it is hard for you to turn your key, it could mean that the strike plate is misaligned and this could lead to stressing the inner lock parts whenever you turn your key.
 For the next step, open the door and turn the key to extend the bolt.
 If it is difficult to do so, your lock may need to be lubricated.
 In such cases, the lock should be removed in order for the inner parts to be cleaned and lubricated.
 Any silicone based spray lubricant should work, while grease could do an even better job.
 Furthermore, consider the fact that the lock may need to be adjusted in order for it to be straight inside the door.
 If it is at an angle, you won’t be able to insert the key properly, making it hard to turn.

 To avoid being locked out of your home, you will need to assess and address the situation.
-This could mean fixing the lock or having it replaced.
-Because of the COVID-19 pandemic, all locksmiths we work with follow strict health and safety standards.
+This could mean fixing the lock or having a new lock fitted.
 While this may be a quick fix, bear in mind that the work needs to be executed correctly, otherwise, the problem could be made worse or reappear in the future.